Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Exact Sequences, Rigidity Islands, Classification, and Obstruction

 \subsection{Boundary Quotients and Obstruction Objects}

 The previous sections showed that structural boundaries are intrinsic, finitely detectable, stratified, and always come with a persistent rigidity island.
 In this section we explain the role of the boundary quotient.
 This object records everything that fails once the boundary is reached.
 The key point is that the boundary quotient is not a leftover piece of broken structure.
-It is the universal obstruction object: every failure to extend or continue the axioms beyond the boundary must factor through it.
+It is the universal obstruction object through which boundary failures are encoded within the boundary calculus.
 This gives a direct and intrinsic correspondence between boundaries and the obstructions that arise when one tries to move past them.